sagemath/sage/src/doc/en/developer/portability_testing.rst

 ``$SAGE_ROOT`` of your local Sage repository.

 VS Code then prompts you to choose a dev container configuration.
-For example, choose "Ubuntu jammy" `.devcontainer/portability-ubuntu-jammy-standard/devcontainer.json
+For example, choose "ubuntu-jammy-standard" `.devcontainer/portability-ubuntu-jammy-standard/devcontainer.json
 <https://github.com/sagemath/sage/tree/develop/.devcontainer/portability-ubuntu-jammy-standard/devcontainer.json>`_,
 which uses the Docker image based on ``ubuntu-jammy-standard``, the most recent development version of Sage (``dev`` tag), and a full installation of